 You call me to tell me that you're leaving...

 that you can't take it anymore...

 que ya estás harta de verle cada día...

-"that you're fed up by seeing him each day... "
+that you're fed up of seeing him each day...

 de compartir su cama...

 Captions 15-20, Disputas La Extraña Dama - Part 2Play Caption

 Did you notice it's "harta" instead of "harto" in the song?
 The "you" is obviously female.
 You see, "harto(a)" is an adjective that on its own means "full."
 It agrees with the person who's, well, had it.

 In this song, a similar sentiment is expressed with "ya no aguantas más" ("you can't take it anymore").
 We wrote about the verb "aguantar" ("to endure, to bear, to stand, to put up with, to tolerate") before, in this lesson.
 As it happens, we also hear the word uttered in the newest installment of Provócame by young Julieta who claims to be running a very high fever (40º C = 104º F!).
 She says: